 AuthorityGuitar has written a really helpful article on ‘Everything You Need To Know About Guitar Capos’.
 You can check it out by clicking here

 One thing a guitarist can never have too many of is; guitar picks (and guitars!).
 They seem to have the ability to vanish into thin air never to be seen again!
 That whole running across the carpet thing they do.
 How is that even possible?

-Polytune has been making industry-standard tuners for years, but these tuners tune all six strings at the same time.
+Polytune has been making industry-standard tuners for years, but these contraptions tune all six strings at the same time.
 Yes, ALL AT ONCE.
 Fantastic technology and well worth your hard-earned dollar.

 Usually, you’d see their pedal tuners plugged into many pro guitarist’s boards.
-Clip-on tuners are fantastically easy to use, just clip it to the headstock of your guitar and it’s ready to go.
+The Clip on tuner is fantastically easy to use, just clip it to the headstock of your guitar and it’s ready to go.